NHSDigital/dtos-cohort-manager/docs/user-guides/Local_machine_setup.md

 ## Running the Application Locally (Mac)

-The full containerised solution does not work on Macs so you will have to run the application manually, but you can run the dependencies with docker/podman.
+The full containerised solution does not work on Macs so you will have to run the application manually, but you can run the dependencies with docker/Podman.

 ### Dependencies

 Download Podman Desktop using [these instructions](https://podman-desktop.io/).
 Copy the .env.example file, rename it to just ".env", and follow the instructions inside the file to add the variables.
-You can then run and setup the SQL database using podman (or docker) by running the following commands:
+You can then run and setup the SQL database using Podman (or docker) by running the following commands:
     `podman machine init`
     `podman manchine start`
     `podman run -e 'ACCEPT_EULA=Y' -e 'MSSQL_SA_PASSWORD=<YOUR_PASSWORD' -p 1433:1433 --name sql1 --hostname sql1 -d mcr.microsoft.com/mssql/server:2022-latestp`